Aaron L. Horn, MA, Ed.D.

 Aimee is originally from Modesto, California, but has lived in the bay area for the last 10 years.
 Aimee is of Jewish decent and enjoys connecting to her heritage.
-Aimee received her Bachelor of Arts in Psychology from San Francisco State University in 2008 and is projected to receive her graduate degree in Counseling Psychology with an emphasis in Marriage and Family Therapy from the University of San Francisco in May of 2018.
-Aimee is currently working with the Youth Service Bureau of the YMCA for her Traineeship year, where she gives culturally appropriate mental health services to an array of clients.
+Aimee received her Bachelor of Arts in Psychology from San Francisco State University in 2008 and received her graduate degree in Counseling Psychology with an emphasis in Marriage and Family Therapy from the University of San Francisco in May of 2018.
+Aimee is currently working with the Youth Service Bureau of the YMCA as an Associate Marriage and Family Therapist, where she gives culturally appropriate mental health services to an array of clients.
 Aimee, first became associated with Dr. Horn, when he taught her “Counseling Across Cultures” class at the University of San Francisco.
 Since, then Dr. Horn has mentored Aimee.
 Aimee serves as a volunteer for HDC, where she has actively made website and media updates.

 Jonathan Flannes, MA, AMFT

 Originally born in Oakland, California, Jonathan Flannes has lived in various cities, including New York, Los Angeles, and San Francisco.
-Jonathan received his Bachelor of Arts in Applied Psychology from New York University and will be receiving his Marriage and Family Therapy Associate (MFTA) license in May of 2018.
-He is currently in his final semester at the University of San Francisco’s MA in Counseling Psychology program and working as a Marriage and Family Therapy Trainee (MFTT) therapist for the Marina Counseling Center, a non-profit, sliding-scale clinic in San Francisco.
+Jonathan received his Bachelor of Arts in Applied Psychology from New York University and received his Marriage and Family Therapy Associate (MFTA) license in May of 2018.
+He is currently working in the mental health field as a AMFT.
 Jonathan has previously worked providing in-home therapy for high-risk youth and their families, serving as an ally for families who have been institutionally marginalized.
 Jonathan has additionally worked as a mental health counselor for a non-public school in Oakland, and as an author in the field of positive psychology.
 Jonathan has been mentored by Dr. Aaron L. Horn since first meeting him at the University of San Francisco.
 Jonathan currently serves a volunteer consultant for HDC.